Michifumi's Blog

 }

-Note: for a publicly trusted TLS cert on non-443, you typically need DNS-01 validation (see below).
+If ports 80/443 are already in use, you can run Caddy on alternate ports, and for a publicly trusted TLS cert on non-443, you typically need DNS-01 validation (see below optional).

 sudo caddy validate --config /etc/caddy/Caddyfile